The Advantage of Fine-Grained Training: Methods

 These datasets are organized into classes, such as handwritten digits in the MNIST dataset or types of vehicles and animals in CIFAR-10.
 We created hierarchical label structures by aggregating these classes into two coarse-grained, larger classes in different ways.
 For example, digits from 0 to 7 can be grouped into the two larger classes corresponding to even and odd numbers.
-All image pixels are normalized to the range $[0,1]$.
+All image pixels are normalized to the range $[0,1]${, while non-image datasets are standardized so that each feature has zero mean and unit standard deviation}.